 Bill Teerlinck promoted to co-defensive coordinator

 Teerlinck spent his first season at Nevada as the defensive line coach before taking co-defensive coordinator responsibilities in 2014 while retaining his previous title.
-Nevada’s defensive line has been one of the team’s strengths and deepest positions in two seasons since then, as Teerlinck has coached four all-conference honorees while helping Nevada lower its points allowed per game margin in consecutive years.
+Since then, Nevada’s defensive line has been one of the team’s strengths and deepest positions as Teerlinck has coached four all-conference honorees while helping Nevada lower its points allowed per game margin for the second-consecutive season.

 In his second year with the Pack, Teerlinck coached one of the top defensive lines in the Mountain West.
 Three of Teerlinck’s four starters on the defensive front earned all-conference honors as Brock Hekking and Ian Seau were named to the All-MW second team and Rykeem Yates earned honorable mention honors.
 Teerlinck helped Hekking rank eighth in the nation among active players in career sacks before graduating and being selected as an undrafted free agent by the San Diego Chargers.
 Teerlinck also helped Seau rack up 8.5 sacks on the season, ranking second in the league.

 As a team, the Pack tallied 28 sacks and ranked fifth in the league.
 Statistically, Nevada’s defense improved in scoring defense, rushing defense, sacks and tackles for loss thanks to stout play up front from its line.
 Teerlinck helped the Wolf Pack post a 7-6 record in 2014 and reach a bowl game for the ninth time in the past 10 seasons with a trip to the R+L Carriers New Orleans Bowl.